-Using the IWR Planning Suite plan generator, the various combinations of partially formed plans resulted in 288 possible plan combinations.
-Twenty-nine of the plans were determined cost effective, with 9 of those being best buys (inclusive of No Action).
-A scatter plot of the plans is shown in Figure 10.
+Using the IWR Planning Suite plan generator, the various combinations of alternatives resulted in 416 possible plan combinations.
+Thirty-two of the plans were determined cost effective, with 7 of those being best buys (inclusive of No Action).
+A scatter plot of the plans is shown in Figure 3.1.
 The cost-effective plans are shown as the red triangles, on the leading edge of the plot, and the subset of cost-effective plans determined to be best buys are showing as green squares.
+The best buy plans are: